Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Variance in discounted-cost MDPs

+As mentioned in Chapter \ref{sec:intro}, an exponential utility function is one way commonly used to capture risk preferences.
+For average-cost MDPs, the corresponding risk measure takes the following form (referred to henceforth as \textbf{\textit{exponential cost}}): \boxed{

+} where $\beta$ is a parameter that controls risk sensitivity.
+Assuming that the single-stage costs are positive, i.e., $k(\cdot,\cdot)>0$, $\beta>0$ corresponds to the risk-averse setting and $\beta<0$ to the risk-seeking setting, and in the limit $\beta \rightarrow 0$, the exponential cost approaches the classic (risk-neutral) average cost.
+If the Markov chain generated by the policy $\mu$ is irreducible and positive recurrent, i.e., satisfies \ref{ass:avgcost-same}, then the $\limsup$ in the definition (\ref{eq:expcost-variant}) can be replaced by an ordinary limit. }

-\subsection{Variance in discounted-cost MDPs}
+\section{Variance in discounted-cost MDPs}

-Sobel~\cite{Sobel82VD} introduced the following measure of {\em variability} in a discounted-cost MDP: \boxed{ } The risk measure above is the overall variance of the cumulative discounted cost.
-An alternative is to consider per-period variance, i.e., the deviations of the single stage costs, and we shall introduce such a measure in the average cost MDP (see Section \ref{sec:risk-average}).
-Setting aside the question of which is the most appropriate notion of variability for the underlying MDP, we shall design algorithms for overall variance in the discounted case and per-period variance in the average cost case.
-The constituent pieces of these algorithms (see Sections \ref{sec:discounted-MDP-algo}--\ref{sec:avg-MDP-algo}) can be reused to handle the case where one considers per-period variance in a discounted cost MDP and overall variance in an average cost MDP.
+For discounted MDPs with starting state $x_0$, we consider a {\em variability} risk measure defined as follows: \boxed{ } This risk measure is the {\em overall} variance of the cumulative discounted cost.
+An alternative is to consider {\em per-period} variance, i.e., the deviations of the single-stage costs, which we will consider for the average-cost MDP in Section \ref{sec:risk-average}.
+Setting aside the question of which is the most appropriate notion of variability for the underlying MDP, we shall design algorithms for overall variance in the discounted-cost case and per-period variance in the average-cost case in Sections \ref{sec:discounted-MDP-algo}--\ref{sec:avg-MDP-algo}, although the constituent pieces of these algorithms can also be easily incorporated to handle the cases of per-period variance in a discounted cost MDP and overall variance in an average cost MDP.

-A fixed point equation for $G(\theta,x)$ is derived in \cite{Sobel82VD}.
-However, as shown there, the operator underlying this equation for variance lacks the monotonicity property.
-Interestingly, one can derive a fixed point equation for the square value function $U$, and the operator underlying this equation is a contraction mapping.
-The variance can then be estimated using $U$ and $J$, and estimation of the latter quantities is facilitated through TD-type learning algorithms.
-This approach was introduced in an SSP context in \cite{Tamar13TD}, and later extended to the discounted MDP context in \cite{prashanth2016mlj}.
-The fixed point equation $U(\theta,x)$ is given below.